PEER SUPPORT FOR WOMEN

 She is Trustee of Chinthowa Development Trust, an amazing charity supporting orphaned children in Malawi.
 Margaret inspires us as a team in the capacity of reaching out into communities to support others.

-Sarah joins Cohort 4 as Project Lead.
+Sarah joins Cohort 4 as Project Support Worker with a specific remit of housing and benefit advisor.
 She has a wealth of experience in North Staffordshire working with disadvantaged communities, including as a Housing Officer.
 Sarah is our oracle when it comes to advising and advocating regarding accommodation and benefits.
 She has already secured our women safe accommodation and has offered advice regarding enhancement of benefits and disability entitlements.
 Sarah is interested in communities coming together, in whippets & rescued greyhounds and in the impact of positive self care.
 She is passionate about raising awareness regarding mental health issues, including depression and health anxities.

 Dr Ruth Jones OBE, Principal Lecturer and Founder and previous Director of the National Centre for the Study and Prevention of Violence and Abuse (NCSPVA), based at the University of Worcester is Patron of Cohort 4.